 Master of Arts in Education and Human Development in the Field of Experiential Education and Jewish Cultural Arts

-The Graduate School of Education and Human Development, in concert with the Columbian College of Arts and Sciences, offers an intensive, interdisciplinary, 13-month degree program combining Jewish cultural arts, experiential education, and museum education.
-Graduates will be prepared for leadership in Jewish museums and arts institutions, community centers, college campus organizations, summer camps, and other innovative educational and cultural settings.
+The Graduate School of Education and Human Development, in concert with the Columbian College of Arts and Sciences, offers an intensive, interdisciplinary, 13-month degree program combining Jewish cultural arts, experiential education, and Jewish education.
+Graduates are prepared for leadership in Jewish museums and arts institutions, community centers, college campus organizations, social justice organizations, and other innovative educational and cultural settings.

 Partnering theory with practice, and the classroom with fieldwork, the EE/JCA curriculum enables students to become competent, creative, and reflective professionals.
 The program: